-Drop little explanations in class and tell them you can teach them at so and so price.
-The main rule here is - understand the course.
+Drop little explanations in class and tell them you can teach them at so and so the price.
+The primary rule here is - understand the course.

-Don’t apply this method if you have no incline about what the lecturer is teaching.
-“You can’t give what you don’t have,” applies here.
+Don’t apply this method if you are unsure about what the lecturer is teaching.
+“You can’t give what you don’t have” applies here.

-Get in touch with those people, find out their free time.
+Get in touch with those people and learn about their free time.
 Make out time and introduce them to your class.

-Let them offer a 30 minutes free tutorial on the topic that’s causing headache, and then drop the time and date for the next tutorial.
+Let them offer a 30 minutes free tutorial on the topic causing headaches, then drop the time and date for the following tutorial.

 After tutorials, share the money as agreed with the tutors.

 As long as the university system exists, there must always be term papers, projects, and seminar presentations to type.
 It’s inevitable.

 You can’t be a student in a Nigerian university and miss out on typing.
 One lecturer must always insist on typed assignments.